TMDStudios/ninja-stars/README.md

 - **Chrome Extension**:
   Automates actions like adding module links for concepts while providing the same functionality as the SPA.
 - **React App**:
-  A React-based version of the SPA for users who prefer a modern front-end experience.
-(About 80% complete)
+  A React-based version of the SPA.

 ## Project Structure